0xPolygonID/did-polygonid/did-polygonid-method-draft.md

 2. `did:polygonid:polygon:mumbai:2qHaobUk3dBVCkox8HtJezfWLDnGrBPufieEJ5A5o8?state=<hex_of_state>`
 3. `did:polygonid:polygon:mumbai:2qHaobUk3dBVCkox8HtJezfWLDnGrBPufieEJ5A5o8?gist=<hex_of_gist_state>`
 Each of these formats has a different `read` algorithm.
 But they all have a certain common logic of presentation.
-4. Common steps for all formats of DID.
+4. Common steps for all formats of DID.<br/>
-1.1 Get a method from DID (`polygonid|iden3`).
+1.1 Get a method from DID (`polygonid|iden3`).<br/>
-1.2 Get a blockchain name from DID (`polygon|eth`).
+1.2 Get a blockchain name from DID (`polygon|eth`).<br/>
 1.2 Get chain ID from DID.
-For `polygon` chain we support `main|mumbai` networks for `eth` chain `main|goerly` networks).
+For `polygon` chain we support `main|mumbai` networks for `eth` chain `main|goerly` networks).<br/>
-1.3 Verify data that was encoded on the identification (`2qHaobUk3dBVCkox8HtJezfWLDnGrBPufieEJ5A5o8`) matches on parsed DID info.
+1.3 Verify data that was encoded on the identification (`2qHaobUk3dBVCkox8HtJezfWLDnGrBPufieEJ5A5o8`) matches on parsed DID info.<br/>
-1.4 Find resolver by pair of chain name and blockchain id.
+1.4 Find resolver by pair of chain name and blockchain id.<br/>
-5.
+5. Step 5:<br/>
 5.1 `Read` operation for the simple format of DID (`did:polygonid:polygon:mumbai:2qHaobUk3dBVCkox8HtJezfWLDnGrBPufieEJ5A5o8`).
 This format means that the resolver should read the latest information about ID and GIST from the contract.
-If ID is the genesis one or doesn't exist on the contract, resolver will return only GIST info.
+If ID is the genesis one or doesn't exist on the contract, resolver will return only GIST info.<br/>
-    5.1.1 Call `getGISTRoot` from the contract to get the latest GIST state.
+    5.1.1 Call `getGISTRoot` from the contract to get the latest GIST state.<br/>
-    5.1.2 Call `getGISTRootInfo` with GIST from the step above to get the latest information about GIST.
+    5.1.2 Call `getGISTRootInfo` with GIST from the step above to get the latest information about GIST.<br/>
     5.1.3 Call `getStateInfoById` with the user ID to get the latest information about the user’s state.
-If not exist return an empty object
+If it does not exist return an empty object<br/>
     ```json
     "info": {
         "id": "did:polygonid:polygon:mumbai:2qHaobUk3dBVCkox8HtJezfWLDnGrBPufieEJ5A5o8",